derekcavaliero/attributor/readme.md

 #### Filters

 The library has some predefined filters to handle filtering the cookie and global values.
-Note - these filters only work on the `cookies` and
+Note - these filters _only_ work on the `cookies` and `globals`.
+You can define filters using the `filters` property in the configuration object.
+For example the following filter will remove the first two delimited values from the `_ga` cookie.
+The filter property name _must_ match the name of the cookie.

+    filters: {
+      _ga: function(val) {
+        // e.g: GA1.2.1234567890.0987654321
+        // Should return 1234567890.0987654321
+        return val.split('.').slice(2).join('.');
+      }
+    }

 #### Prefilling
 The script will automatically run it's `Attributor.fillFormFields()` method when initialized.